 Okay, I’m tired of snow now…

-Let’s go deeper into storytelling, what d’ya say?
+Let’s take a deep dive into storytelling, what d’ya say?

 And, if you’re still up for it, let’s do another exercise to get our chops honed to dangerous “street-wise salesmanship” levels.

 If your final goal is to sell stuff, then you need to be able to bring your story home to a reader.

 And before anyone starts huffing about how “crass” that sounds, let’s get straight on something right here:

 Most of the stories in our modern culture are about selling.